muratk5n/thirdwave/en/2021/10/political-aspects-full-employment-kalecki.md

 level of employment dependent on the "state of confidence."

-3) The dislike of the business leaders , of a Government ' spending policy grows even more acute when. they come to consider . the objects on which the money would be spent : public investment and subsidising mass consumption.
+3) The dislike of the business leaders , of a Government ' spending policy grows even more acute when. they come to consider the objects on which the money would be spent: public investment and subsidising mass consumption.

 The economic principles of Government intervention require that public